-Place two cups of chicken broth in a sauce pot, add rice.
+Place two cups of vegetable broth in a saucepot and add rice.

 I seldom keep chicken broth on hand but happened to have it this time.
 Normally, I keep bouillon cubes in my pantry and just make my own broth using one cube per cup of water.
-Alright, I usually add an additional cube to make it richer, there I fessed up!
-You happy?
+Alright, I usually add an additional cube to make it richer.
+That’s just me.
+You do you!

-Bring this to a boil, then reduce heat and cover, simmering until Rice is tender and all brother is absorbed.
+Bring this to a boil, then reduce heat and cover, simmering until the rice is tender and absorbs all the broth.

-Now chop up your onion and saute it in about 2 T of margarine until tender.
+Now chop up your onion and saute it in about 2 tablespoons of butter (or any cooking oil if vegan) until tender.

-Now strain off your peas and put them in a large bowl, add your onions…
+Now strain off your peas and put them in a large bowl, then add your onions.

-Stir all of that up…ooh look at the steam!
+Stir all of that up… oh, look at the steam!